 DEFINITION

-The osteopathic physician must consider how to allocate resources (e.g., evaluating value, quality, cost, risk-benefit analysis, potential wastes) in the health care delivery system and incorporate them into the care of patients.
+The osteopathic physician must consider how to allocate resources (by evaluating value, quality, cost, risk-benefit analysis, equitable distribution, and potential wastes) in patient care and the health care system.

 MEASURED OUTCOMES